PennyLaneAI/catalyst/doc/dev/custom_devices.rst

 .. code-block:: c++

     extern "C" Catalyst::Runtime::QuantumDevice*
+    CustomDeviceFactory(bool status, const std::string &kwargs)
+    {
-    getCustomDevice() { return new CustomDevice(); }
+        return new CustomDevice(status, kwargs); }

-where ``CustomDevice()`` is a constructor for your custom device.
-``CustomDevice``'s destructor will be called by the runtime.
+where ``CustomDevice(status, kwargs)`` serves as a constructor for your custom device, with `status` representing the initial state of the tape recording system, and `kwargs` representing a dictionary of device specifications in string format.
+The destructor of ``CustomDevice`` will be automatically called by the runtime.

 .. note::

     This interface might change quickly in the near future.
     Please check back regularly for updates and to ensure your device is compatible with a specific version of Catalyst.

 How to compile custom devices
 =============================